-This course provides an overview of classic and current theory concerning the processing of information by the human mind.
-Emphasis is placed on the study of higher mental processes such as perception, learning, problem solving, categorization, decision making and language.
+This course will focus on an overview of classic and current theory concerning the processing of information by the human mind.
+Emphasis is placed on the study of higher mental processes such as perception, learning, problem solving, categorization, decision-making, and language.
+(3 credits)

 - ENG 101: English Composition 1